pauldmccarthy/pauldmccarthy.github.io/_posts/2016-09-11-motorhead.md

-Aside from the climbing, perhaps the nicest part of the trip was the constant noise of cow bells while we were climbing at ... on our last day of the trip.
+Aside from the climbing, perhaps the nicest part of the trip was the constant noise of cow bells on our last day of the trip while climbing at a crag called Hintisberg, near Interlaken.
 I'm pretty sure I would be happy to spend the rest of my life with that noise in the background.